asr1/digital-garden/src/site/notes/Misc/Productivity.md

 Now one day you, clever as you are, find some way to make a widget twice as fast.
 Now you can make two widgets an hour.
 Boy howdy, you can go and work 5 hours a day, get more time with your family, and the factory is just as productive.

 Not so!
 Suddenly the expectations change.
 Now you're expected to make 20 widgets a day, and that has you continue to work for 10 hours.
-It's the [[Hedonic Treadmill\|Hedonic Treadmill]] of productivity.
+It's the [[Misc/Hedonic Treadmill\|Hedonic Treadmill]] of productivity.

 ## Towards a Leisure Ethic
 ([source](https://hedgehogreview.com/issues/by-theory-possessed/articles/toward-a-leisure-ethic))